d33pgit/classwork/README.md

-This is textfile updated 16 jun 2025
-Update 02:08 PM
-# conflicting update
+This is the first line of README.md